ballerina-platform/ballerina-distribution/examples/ftp-service-read-write/ftp_service_read_write.md

 # FTP service - Read/Write file

-The FTP service connects to a given FTP server via the FTP listener and then sends and receives files as byte streams via the FTP caller.
-The FTP caller is available as a parameter in the `onFileChange` method which is created with the configurations provided to the FTP listener.
+The `ftp:Service` connects to a given FTP server via the `ftp:Listener` and then sends and receives files as byte streams via the `ftp:Caller`.
+The `ftp:Caller` is available as a parameter in the `onFileChange` method which is created with the configurations provided to the `ftp:Listener`.
 Once the `onFileChange` is invoked, the `append` method of FTP caller can be used to append a file to the files existing in the FTP server.
 Use this to listen to file changes occurring in a remote file system and do CRUD operations with the remote server.

 ::: code ftp_service_read_write.bal :::